Thai police arrest man in another fatal mall shooting

-BANGKOK (AP) — Police in Thailand on Wednesday arrested a man suspected of killing his ex-wife in the country’s latest incident of deadly gun violence in a shopping mall.
+BANGKOK (AP) — Police in Thailand have arrested a man suspected of killing his ex-wife in the country’s latest incident of deadly gun violence in a shopping mall.

+The suspect was arrested early Wednesday morning in Phetchaburi province southwest of Bangkok, and had acknowledged he carried out the shooting at the Century Plaza mall in Bangkok, police deputy spokesman Col. Krissana Pattanacharoen told state broadcaster MCOT.

 The shooting was the third instance in six weeks of gun violence at a mall, and came just over a week after a disgruntled soldier fatally shot 29 people in the northeastern city of Nakhon Ratchasima before being killed by security forces in a shopping center where he holed up for about 16 hours.

-The suspect in the latest shooting, Danusorn Noomcharoen, was reported to have recently divorced his wife of 10 years.
+Danusorn was reported to have recently divorced his wife of 10 years, Piyanut Chatthai.

 Police found several handwritten notes at his apartment telling them not to chase him for two days as he needed time to kill his ex-wife’s new boyfriend and would commit suicide afterward, according to Thai media reports.